matjesg/deepflash2/README.md

 Have a look at our [solution](https://www.kaggle.com/matjes/hubmap-deepflash2-judge-price)

 ## Quick Start and Demo
 > Get started in less than a minute.
-Watch the [tutorials](https://matjesg.github.io/deepflash2/tutorial.html) for help.
+Watch the <a href="https://matjesg.github.io/deepflash2/tutorial.html" target="_blank">tutorials</a> for help.

 For a quick start, run *deepflash2* in Google Colaboratory (Google account required).